 Lauren Alexander Augustine

-Dr. Lauren Alexander Augustine is the Director of the Program on Risk, Resilience, and Extreme Events at the National Academy of Sciences.
+Dr. Lauren Alexander Augustine is the Director of the Program on Risk, Resilience, and Extreme Events at the National Academy of Sciences, Engineering, and Medicine.
 The marquis program is the Resilient America Roundtable, a set of activities that uses science, analysis, and technology in combination with community engagement to build resilience to disasters and other disruptions in four US Communities: Cedar Rapids, Iowa; Charleston, South Carolina; Seattle, Washington; and Tulsa, Oklahoma.
 From 2010-2015, she served on the World Economic Forum’s Global Agenda Council on Risk and Resilience; was a member of the Advisory Board for the American Geophysical Union’s Thriving Earth Exchange program; a juror on the Rebuild by Design resilience competition for recovery after Hurricane Sandy; and is a juror for Rebuild by Design in San Francisco (2017).
 She currently assists with the UNISDR’s Business and Science Forum.
 Lauren joined the Academies in 2002.
 In her tenure at the Academies, Lauren was a study director for water science policy issues on the Water Science and Technology Board (2002 – 2008) and the Deputy Director for the African Science Academy Development Initiative (ASADI), a decadal, cross-academies program that built scientific capacity in national academies of science in eight African countries (2007-2013).
 From 2008-2013, she directed the Disasters Roundtable at the Academy.
 Her most recent positions at the Academy entail her developing a portfolio on natural disasters and ways that science can inform policy to reduce the risk and elevate society’s resilience to them.
 Lauren earned her B.S. in applied mathematics and systems engineering and her Master’s degree in environmental planning and policy from the University of Virginia; she completed her Ph.D. in an interdisciplinary program that combined physical hydrology, geomorphology, and ecology from Harvard University.

 Dr. Maggie Esch serves as a Research Associate for the Resilient America Roundtable.
 Before joining the staff full-time, she was a Christine Mirzayan Science and Technology Fellowship at the National Academies of Sciences, Engineering, and Medicine, where she worked with the Program from January-April, 2017.
 She received her B.S. in biology and B.A. in environmental studies from the University of Pittsburgh, and her M.S. in marine and estuary science from Western Washington University in Bellingham, WA.
 She completed her Ph.D. in environmental science and ecology from the University of North Carolina at Chapel Hill, with a focus hydrological processes and groundwater input in a tidal salt marsh along the Gulf coast of Florida